 Flying is without a doubt my least favourite mode of transportation and was the most surprising as I had been so excited.
 My backpacking trip to Australia was the first time I had flown and thank goodness the air stewards were so caring.
 I had to be given a strong sedative that literally knocked me out as I was so violently ill.

 It was awful I hate it but worth the pain as I have been lucky enough to visit Australia twice more since and we had a wonderful holiday to Magaluf with help the boys when they were younger.

 We are sure someone told you not to go there.
 But you did.
 Where?
 Why?
 Would you again?

 Hubby took our eldest teen on a 2-day hiking trip to ascend Pen y Fan from the south ridge.
 They were warned that it was dangerous.
 It has a very narrow ridge with steep sides and the area is prone to high Welsh winds.
 They went anyway as it was a bucket list challenge to complete.

 They did experience some close calls and hubs was almost blow over the edge.
 Thankfully they had the correct equipment and knew when to stop and rest and wait for a break in the weather.
 They both said they would definitely do it again.

-Hubs also plans to attempt Snowdon along the treacherous Crib Coch path but I am worryingly reluctant about him doing that trip.
+Mr AA also plans to attempt Snowdon along the treacherous Crib Coch path but I am worryingly reluctant about him doing that trip.